Viv696969/Ettara-Data-Driven-Cafe-Software/documentation.md

 - **CSRF Protection:** Disabled for all API endpoints using `@csrf_exempt`.
 Ensure that other security measures are in place.
 - **Data Validation:** The backend performs basic validation.
 Frontend should also implement client-side validation for better user experience.
 - **Rate Limiting:** Not implemented.
 Consider adding rate limiting to protect against abuse.
+- **Shop Component Authentication:** The Shop endpoints use `phone_number` for user actions.
+Ensure that phone numbers are unique and securely managed.
+- **Market Basket Analysis:** The `/shop/market_basket_analysis` endpoint relies on the `analysis` function from the `market_basket` module.
+Ensure that this function is optimized for performance, especially with large datasets.

 ---